semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of Mar 18, 2019

-- macOS, iOS support is in open beta: see [tutorial](https://docs.semaphoreci.com/examples/ios-continuous-integration-with-xcode/).
+- macOS, iOS support is in open beta: see this [tutorial](https://docs.semaphoreci.com/examples/ios-continuous-integration-with-xcode/).

 ### Week of Mar 12, 2019

 - Platform updates:
     - Heroku 7.22.4
-    - Libvirt, qemu, virsh are now part of the Ubuntu VM image with virtual network `192.168.123.0/24`
+    - Libvirt, qemu, virsh are now part of the Ubuntu VM image, with virtual network `192.168.123.0/24`

 ### Week of Feb 25, 2019